tonywill5/RGB-Assignment/README.md

 &nbsp; &nbsp; &nbsp; &nbsp;b.) parse the pdb files and extract the calpha locations along with their respective residues

 3.)
 Create a function for joining all relevant data \
-&nbsp; &nbsp; &nbsp; &nbsp;a.)data will contain values for one hot encoding of the amino acid type, edge index based on being within 20A of another calpha, calpha location explicitly (x,y,z coords), and the projected output for the associated pdb file
+&nbsp; &nbsp; &nbsp; &nbsp;a.)
+Data will contain values for one hot encoding of the amino acid type, edge index based on being within 20A of another calpha, calpha location explicitly (x,y,z coords), and the projected output for the associated pdb file

 4.)
 Prepare the data for training module via DataLoader from torch geometric

 5.)
 Create the SchNet model architecture \
-&nbsp; &nbsp; &nbsp; &nbsp;a.) create a class for the SchNet model layer \
+&nbsp; &nbsp; &nbsp; &nbsp;a.)
+Create a class for the SchNet model layer \
-&nbsp; &nbsp; &nbsp; &nbsp;b.) create a class for the entire SchNet model leveraging the previously made layer \
+&nbsp; &nbsp; &nbsp; &nbsp;b.)
+Create a class for the entire SchNet model leveraging the previously made layer \

 6.)
 Create a function for training the model \
-&nbsp; &nbsp; &nbsp; &nbsp;a.)use Adam optimizer and MSE loss function for 50 epochs with a learing rate of 0.001
+&nbsp; &nbsp; &nbsp; &nbsp;a.)
+Use Adam optimizer and MSE loss function for 50 epochs with a learning rate of 0.001

 7.)
 In main function call to all necessary functions and classes
  <br />
  <br />
 ## Notes:
-* all code was written on VScode
+* All code was written on VScode
 * Data folder and labels file were stored locally on computer

  <br />